 Cool and cloudy mornings with light rains/ drizzle over high ground areas, was experienced over most places bordering Mt.
 Kenya (Embu, Runyenjes, Chogoria, Chuka and Meru) during the Dekad.
-The maize crop is at flowering stage and performing poorly due to inadequate rainfall.
-Harvesting of the bean crop is complete in most areas with below normal yields being reported. in the low lying areas of Embu, Meru, and Mbeere Districts the maize crop has dried up due to insufficient rainfall.
-(Fig1&2)
+The maize crop is at harvesting stage with below normal yields being expected.
+Harvesting of the bean crop is complete in most areas with below normal yields being reported.
+In the low lying areas of Embu, Meru, and Mbeere Districts the maize crop has withered due to insufficient rainfall.
+(Fig1-5)

 In the Southern Lowlands of the Eastern Province (Machakos, Makueni, Mwingi and Kitui districts), sunny conditions was experienced over most places during the Dekad.
-Both maize and beans crops are wilting or have dried up due in most areas due to lack of rainfall resulting in a total season crop failure.
-(Fig1&2).
+Both maize and beans crops have dried up due in most areas due to lack of rainfall resulting in a total season crop failure.
+(Fig1-6).